ayoolaolafenwa/PixelLib/README.md

 **Install Tensorflow**:

-Install latest version of tensorflow(Tensorflow 2.0+) with:
+PixelLib supports **tensorflow's version (2.0 - 2.4.1)**.
+Install tensorflow using:

 ```
 pip3 install tensorflow
 ```

-If you have have a pc enabled GPU, Install tensorflow--gpu's version that is compatible with the cuda's version on your pc:
+If you have have a pc enabled GPU, Install tensorflow--gpu's version that is compatible with the cuda's installed on your pc:

 ```